* * * * * DO WHAT YOU LOVE * * * * *

 I was still nursing my aching head when they showed up at the house to haul me off, for my own safety, they’d said.
 But really, they threw me into a makeshift isolation chamber constructed out of some type of windowless steel.
 I was strapped to a gurney as nameless, faceless, guys in spacesuits silently poked and prodded and tested my blood, but other than having a temperature ten degrees above normal (which by all accounts should have killed me), I seemed healthy as a horse.
 The goose egg on my head had vanished and the allergic reaction my eyes had experienced after the rain of sawdust and dead bugs, had all but disappeared.
 The fever was a mystery.
 Did it start with the bump to my head?
 The spacesuits tried everything to break it.
 Plunging me into ice baths only to have the ice sizzle and melt.
 An I.V. bag was filled with a laundry list of drugs running into my veins, but nothing brought down the raging fever.

 The spacesuits continued to try to figure out if and why a touch to my forehead could cause a perfectly healthy forty-year-old woman to turn into a mass of quivering goo.
 They tested my blood and tested the goo—that was Ma—and waited for any results that would provide a clue as to what had occurred.
 It was possible that it was just a freaky thing that maybe didn’t even have anything to do with me.
 They’d torn our home apart looking for tainted household cleaners.
 Just anything else.
-Anything besides what appeared at this point to be some kind of contamination.
-Maybe even a plague.
-They didn’t find a single thing, so they waited as they watched the town…and me.
+The spacesuits even weeble-wobbled to the football field and took samples of the dead bugs, sawdust and debris underneath the old set of bleachers—the crap that had rained down into my eyeballs—and sent it off to a specialty lab for testing, then they did the only thing they could.
+They waited as they watched the town…and me.
 They didn’t have to wait long.
 Once it started, it took off with a vengeance.
 Pops was next.
 Then Fat Jake and Pudge.
 Then Fat Jake and Pudge’s families.

-Finally, the controlled burns started as one by one, the entire population of the town turned into pulsating gobs of goo.
+Finally, as the bodies (now stinking blobs) piled up, the controlled burns started as one-by-one, the entire population of the town turned into pulsating gobs of goo.
 It was rumored that the gobs shrieked in terror as the flames engulfed and liquefied goo that began to thrum and turn into nasty septic puddles leaching deep into the soil.
 Once the spacesuits began to succumb, news of The Fever was leaked to the media and the world collectively held its breath and waited for it to migrate.

 First, the spacesuits quit coming.
 Then the power went off.
 I now know what I am.
 I am The Fever.
 As I sit in isolation, I am evolving.
 I don’t know how long it has been.
 How long I have been here, locked in this quiet darkness.
 All I know is I have not sensed a living being in years or perhaps decades.
 Time has no meaning.
 I no longer require nourishment.
-Now I lie, pulsating and wondering how it is that a mass of Jelly-goo can still remember two friends, splintery bleachers and the heat of a witch’s tit.
+Now I lie, pulsating and wondering how it is that a mass of Jelly-goo can still remember two friends, splintery bleachers and a silly joke about a witch’s tit.

 Lisa H. Owens